Shaheen203/Mental-Health-Intervention-System/README.md

 - More formal discussions and support post-COVID
 - Increased mental health awareness
 - Greater work-from-home related stress factors

+### Chatbot - Mental Health Recommendations and Risk Indication

+This chatbot is an intelligent, locally deployed assistant designed to answer questions about workplace mental health based on insights from the OSMI Mental Health in Tech Survey (2017–2021).
+It uses a sentence embedding model (MiniLM-L6-v2) to convert both the user’s question and the EDA summary into vectors, allowing it to find and return the most semantically relevant responses.
+The vector store is built using FAISS, enabling fast and efficient similarity search.
+When a user asks a question, the chatbot retrieves the top-matching chunks from the summary and returns 1–2 clear, helpful insights.
+If no relevant match is found, it provides general supportive guidance.
+The chatbot can be run through a terminal interface or deployed as an interactive web app using Streamlit, preserving chat history and allowing continuous multi-question interaction.
+Overall, it transforms a static data analysis into an accessible, conversational tool for raising awareness about mental health in tech.

 ## 📌 Conclusion